 Entry and exit

-Valid Yellow Fever Vaccination and Cholera Certificates are required for entry into Gabon.
+Valid yellow fever vaccination and cholera certificates are required for entry into Gabon.

-Make sure your passport has at least six months' validity from your planned date of return to Australia.
-You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.
+Make sure your passport has at least six months validity from your planned date of return to Australia.

 Safety and security

 Petty theft is common throughout Gabon, including pickpocketing, purse snatching and vehicle break-ins, particularly in crowded areas such as markets, transport hubs and tourist areas.

 Violent crime, including robberies and armed attacks also occurs, especially in the cities of Libreville and Port-Gentil.
 Resisting during an attack can lead to further violence.
 You should avoid displays of wealth, as this can attract attention.

 Carjacking, snatch and grab robbery from unlocked cars and violent incidents of road rage have previously targeted foreigners in Gabon.
 We recommend travelling with doors locked, windows up and valuables out of sight.

 Security risks increase when walking alone or at night, especially in isolated areas and on beaches.

 Due to the prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.